jkresner/SCREAM/README.md

-SCREAM helps you write terser, more legible and maintainable node.js tests.
+# Testing node apps with SCREAMjs

-Complicated user stories involving many users etc. can be overwhelmingly difficult and pages long using vanilla JavaScript testing frameworks.
+SCREAM helps you write terse, legible and maintainable tests.

-SCREAM shines in these types of situations.
-If you have a real world app you want to maintain, try SCREAM it out!
+SCREAM makes testing complicated user stories usually overwhelming with vanilla JavaScript tests more manageable and efficient.
 ## Features

 - Mix and match .coffee & .js from one spec to another